dtg-lucifer/goth-stack-starter-template/README.md

 The frontend utilizes:
 - HTMX for dynamic content without writing JavaScript
+- Alpine.js for adding lightweight reactivity and client-side behavior
+- JavaScript bundling for organizing client-side code
 - CSS for styling (Tailwind CSS is integrated)

+All JavaScript files placed in the `scripts/` directory are automatically bundled, minified, and output to `public/script.js` when building or running the application.

 ## 🚀 Getting Started